History of Chemistry

 This logic later led the Hippocratic school of Greek medicine to propose its theory of the four humors that made up the human body (blood, phlegm, black bile and yellow bile).
 On the other hand, the famous philosopher Aristotle (384-322 BC) later added ether or quintessence as the pure and primordial element that made up the stars and bodies of the firmament.

-You may be interested: Law of Conservation of Matter
+You may be interested: Ion

 However, The most important precursor of chemistry in Ancient Greece was the philosopher Democritus of Abdera (c.
 460-c.370 BC), who first proposed that matter was composed of minimal and fundamental particles: atoms (from the Greek atomon“indivisible” or “without parts”).